denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 public FunctionDescriptor asVariadic(MemoryLayout... variadicLayouts)
 ```

-The argument layouts provided to the **FunctionDescriptor** builder through **FunctionDescriptor::asVariadic** will become a mandatory part of a method type following the named argument types:
+The argument layouts provided to the **FunctionDescriptor** builder through the **FunctionDescriptor::asVariadic**
+will become a mandatory part of a method type following the named argument types:
 ```java
 var descriptorWithNamedAndVariadicArg = descriptorWithNamedArg
         .asVariadic(ADDRESS, JAVA_INT);